Eveldee/Nobeta-Guides/Any% NMG/README.md

 > [!IMPORTANT]
 >
 > You will need to adjust the damage you deal to Seal 2 depending on your Intelligence level.
 You can adjust your damage by doing more or less non-charged Thunder attacks between the charged attacks or by intentionally casting the charged Thunders off position to deal less damage with them.
+If running with the new lower Intelligence level 19 route, you need to max out your damage so be careful to cast your charged Thunder attacks correctly!

 ### [Vanessa 2 Start](https://www.youtube.com/watch?v=CHPPDXbgu5s&t=1494)

 After killing the Seal for a second time, run towards the stairs on the left.
 Recover your stamina while going up the stairs.
 At the top of the stairs, turn around, start running to get momentum and then jump over the stone fence on the left.
 Here you will have to do the longest jump extension in the run.
 The objective is to land onto the arches far down.
 This jump extension is explained in details in the [Movements Guide video](https://www.youtube.com/watch?v=3ewwr3Cm8EU&t=274s).
 It is also a good place to train your jump extensions.

 Once on the arches, jump towards the platform in front of you.
 From there climb onto the big crystal and jump onto the floating island using a double jump extension.
 Recover your stamina.
 Follow the path, break a few crystals on the way and go up the stairs.
 Kill the blue floating ball enemy at the top of the last set of stairs, break the crystals nearby and charge Fire.
 With Fire charged, go as close as possible to the barrier and hit the stone crystal behind it using the first aerial melee attack (the second one does not having enough range, let yourself fall to the ground after the first attack).
 Do this three times to break the crystal.

+> [!TIP]
+>
+> This is another section that got heavily optimized by adding charged Thunder magic time speed effect and by using an additional jump extension from it.
+The fire charging and path to the crystal were also optimized and contains a new way to break the crystal to make sure the flying enemy dies properly.
+[A video explains it way better than any word could](https://youtu.be/SBDBd1IsGO8?si=hoMdzmSITGa44uHI&t=1437)

 Skip the cutscene, jump down to the left and take the teleporter.
 After the teleporter animation, jump onto the ledge of the pillar on the left, then onto the first arch.
 From there jump onto the next arch in front and then on the land on the left.
 Follow the path past the chest, break the wall at the top of the stairs and continue until you reach the next statue.